-West Park Elementary is a campus where ALL visitors must check-in through the front office and obtain a visitor pass prior to entering campus.
+ALL Visitors including Presenters (with prior administrative approval) must check-in through the front office and obtain a visitors pass to be on West Park Elementary school campus during school hours.

 Yard Supervision

 Teachers, administrators and paraprofessionals share the responsibility for monitoring the behavior and safety of the students while on the school campus, in the hallways and in the cafeteria.
 Students are expected to respond respectfully, courteously and quickly to any adult performing this supervision.